UniMath/agda-unimath/src/higher-group-theory/infinitely-deloopable-types.lagda.md

 {{#concept "infinitely deloopable" Disambiguation="pointed type" Agda=infinite-delooping}}
 if it is
 [$n$-deloopable](higher-group-theory.iterated-deloopings-of-pointed-types.md)
-for all $n$, or equivalently, if it is [deloopable](higher-group-theory.deloopable-types.md) and coinductively its delooping is also infinitely deloopable.
+for all $n$ such that the deloopings agree, or equivalently, if it is [deloopable](higher-group-theory.deloopable-types.md) and coinductively its delooping is also infinitely deloopable.